testground/testground/docs/tests-mvp.md

 Each Test Plan description contains:
 - An overview of what we are looking to achieve with the test (roughly ~1 paragraph).
 - What we are looking to expect to be able to optimize by running this test and therefore, a suggestion of what are The data points that must be gathered in order to assess if an improvement or regression has been made.-
 - The test parameters.
-This include both Network Parameters (e.g. Number of Nodes) and Image Parametes (e.g. bucket_size, bitswap strategy, etc)
+This include both Network Parameters (e.g. Number of Nodes) and Image Parameters (e.g. bucket_size, bitswap strategy, etc)
 - Narrative that describes on how the network will set up itself (_Warm Up_ phase) and how the actors will play their multiple roles (in _Waves_).

 ## Test Plans

 ### 1. Chewing strategies for Large DataSets

-IPFS supports an evergrowing set of ways in how a File or Files can be added to the Network (Regular IPFS Add, MFS Add, Sharding, Balanced DAG, Trickle DAG, File Store, URL Store).
-This test plan checks their perfomormance
+IPFS supports an ever-growing set of ways in how a File or Files can be added to the Network (Regular IPFS Add, MFS Add, Sharding, Balanced DAG, Trickle DAG, File Store, URL Store).
+This test plan checks their performance

 #### What is being optimized (min/max, reach)

 - (Minimize) Memory used when performing each of the instructions
 - (Minimize) Time spent time chewing the files/directories
 - (Minimize) Time spent pinning/unpinning & garbage collection
-- (Minimize) Time spent creating the Manifest files uisng URL and File Store
+- (Minimize) Time spent creating the Manifest files using URL and File Store
-- (Minimize) Number of leftover and unreferanceable nodes from the MFS root when adding multiple files to MFS
+- (Minimize) Number of leftover and unreferenceable nodes from the MFS root when adding multiple files to MFS
 - (Minimize) Waste when adding multiple files to an MFS tree (nodes that are no longer referenceable from the MFS tree due to graph updates)

 #### Parameters